shenweiss/ez-detect/README.md

   -hfo_engine_1: output saving directories.
   -src: project code.
   -testing: testing tools, historical issue prompts.
-  -tools: useful packages used in src code. third parties.
+  -tools: useful packages used in src code.
+Third parties.

-Usage as follows:
+Requirements

+  1) Python 3.5 if there is no stand-alone executable file.
+  2) Matlab 2017a or later.
+  3) Cudaica binary for the current running device.

+Installation and configuration instructions:

+  1) If you don't have python installed, you can find 3.5 version for your O.S in https://www.python.org/
+  2) Get sure you have matlab 2017a installed and working.
+  3) Get cudaica binary for the running device: please find instructions in the README of cudaica in folder ez-detect/src/cudaica/README_cudaica.md
+  Note: Once you reach the step of configuring cudaica mentioned in the file, consider to use the flag –-with-cuda-arch=CC where CC is your gpu compute capability.
-For first use please see and set the paths in getPaths() local function in src/main/config.py file.
+  4) Go to src/main/config.py and manually edit the paths to matlab binary and to the project root directory (example '/home/username/ez-detect') in getPaths() local function.
+  *The other paths are relative to this last one.
+So as long as they exist, they will work.
+  **You can also set defaults for input arguments as you desire here.

+Usage:

 Warning, during execution, the program will clean previous outputs in hfo_engine_1 directory.
-So if you want to save them, do it before the next run.
+So if you want to save outputs of previous executions, do it before the next run.
+I THINK THIS SHOULD BE MODIFIED TO CREATE A NEW SAVING ROOT DIR, example hfo_engine_2.

 Main function is src/main/hfo_annotate_py.
 For usage please type:

- 'python3 hfo_annotate.py --help'
+ LINUX: 'python3 hfo_annotate.py --help'
+ WINDOWS: 'python hfo_annotate.py --help'

- Minimum arguments for a run would be like: python3 hfo_annotate.py --edf_dataset_path=test.edf
+Minimum arguments for a run would be for example: python3 hfo_annotate.py --edf_dataset_path=test.edf

-The only requiered argument is --edf_dataset_path, the other ones are optional and defaults within config.py are given in case you don't specify them.
+In other words, the only requiered argument is --edf_dataset_path, the other ones are optional and defaults within config.py are given in case you don't specify them.

+Output:

-Output: DSP monopolar/bipolar outputs as matfiles get saved in the corresponding working directory indicated in the argument 'paths'.
+DSP monopolar/bipolar outputs as matfiles get saved in the corresponding working directory indicated in the argument 'paths'.
+XML file is saved in the directory passed by argument or in default set in src/main/config.py

+Developers:

 Conventions for the code: